Welcome to the Unix-like Artifacts Collector documentation

 Only collects files that were last modified/accessed/changed before the given date.
 Value needs to be in YYYY-MM-DD format.

-Case information options
+Case information Arguments

 --case-number